raphaelalmeidamartins/tests-with-react-testing-library/README.md

 We had to implement integration and unit tests with React Testing Library to a React project that was already developed.

+## :man_technologist: Developed Skills

+* Implement integration and unit tests to a React application by using React Testing Library

 ## :hammer_and_wrench: Tools

 * React.js